MicrosoftDocs/sdk-api/sdk-api-src/content/mssip/nc-mssip-pcryptsipgetcaps.md

 ### -param *pSubjInfo [in]

-Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/mssip/ns-mssip-sip_subjectinfo_">SIP_SUBJECTINFO</a> structure that specifies subject information data to the SIP APIs.
+Pointer to a [SIP_SUBJECTINFO](https://docs.microsoft.com/windows/desktop/api/mssip/ns-mssip-sip_subjectinfo)a> structure that specifies subject information data to the SIP APIs.

 ### -param *pCaps [in, out]